 Here is what you need to know about which pre-settled status holders the Home Office can upgrade to settled status without the need for an application.

-• You are approaching the expiry date of the pre-settled status (as this event is needed to trigger the automation process);
+• You are approaching the expiry date of your pre-settled status (as this event is needed to trigger the automation process);

 • You are over 18 years old;

-Although the qualifying criteria for settled status is based on five years continuous residence, the automated process is limited to checking National Insurance records.
-This means that only some pre-settled status holders who have been continuously resident for five years will benefit from the automation process.
-As explained below, those who do not have sufficient National Insurance records must make an application to be granted settled status.
+Although the qualifying criteria for settled status is based on 5 years continuous residence, the automated process is limited to checking National Insurance records.
+This means that only some pre-settled status holders who have been continuously resident for 5 years will benefit from the full automation process.

 Further information